carolinenajwa/proving-nn-backprop/README.md

 # Neural Network Training Process: One Neuron Per Layer

-## Introduction
-This document outlines the training process for a simple neural network with one neuron per layer.
-The network includes one input neuron, one hidden neuron, and one output neuron using a sigmoid activation function.

 ## Forward Pass
 The forward pass involves computing the output of the network given an input.
 The process is as follows: